Wzlim83/HDB-Resale-Trend-analysis/README.md

 # 🏠 HDB Resale Trend Analysis

-A comprehensive data analysis project examining historical HDB resale flat transactions in Singapore.
-This project aims to uncover trends, model pricing behavior, and provide visual insights to help users understand the dynamics of the HDB resale market.
+A data analysis project examining historical HDB resale flat transactions in Singapore.
+This project aims to uncover trends and provide visual insights to help users understand the dynamics of the HDB resale market.

 ## 📌 Project Overview